CoinTrakrAI/FAME/GHCR_SETUP.md

 ## Problem: "denied: installation not allowed to Write organization package"

 This error occurs when GitHub Actions cannot write to organization packages in GHCR.
-This requires **organization-level settings** to be configured.
+This is **100% a permissions issue**, not Docker or tagging.

+## ✅ Current Workflow Configuration

+All workflows now have:
+- ✅ `packages: write` permission at top level
+- ✅ Direct `docker login` command (not action)
+- ✅ PAT fallback support (GHCR_PAT → GITHUB_TOKEN)
+- ✅ Token logging for debugging

 ## Solutions